 We found 6 orthopedic surgeons who accept Anthem near Norfolk, VA.

-Dr. Thomas Markham works as a spine surgeon and orthopedic reconstructive surgeon in Virginia Beach, VA and Norfolk, VA.
-His education and training includes medical school at the University of North Carolina at Chapel Hill School of Medicine and residency at Yale-New Haven Hospital.
-Dr. Markham's average patient rating is 3.5 stars out of 5.
+Dr. Thomas Markham's specialties are spine surgery and adult orthopedic reconstructive surgery.
+He practices in Virginia Beach, VA and Norfolk, VA.
+Patient reviews placed him at an average of 3.0 stars out of 5.
 He is in-network for several insurance carriers, including MAMSI, Anthem, and Blue Cross/Blue Shield.
-His professional affiliations include Sentara Leigh Hospital, Sentara Norfolk General Hospital, and Sentara Bayside Hospital.
+Dr. Markham is a graduate of the University of North Carolina at Chapel Hill School of Medicine and a graduate of Yale-New Haven Hospital's residency program.
+His hospital/clinic affiliations include Sentara Leigh Hospital, Sentara Norfolk General Hospital, and Sentara Bayside Hospital.

 Conditions / Treatments